-Gentle reader: What one thing has had the biggest influence on how you view the world?
+Gentle reader: What has had the biggest influence on how you view the world?
 Is there a single thing that has fired your imagination and given you endless delight and inspiration?

-For me, the biggest formative influence on how I see the world was probably a comic named 2000AD*.
-A weekly British comic which is – against all odds – still in publication today**, and which celebrates its 40th birthday tomorrow (Sunday 26 February 2017 – the very first Prog*** bearing the publication date of 26 February 1977).
+For me, one of the biggest formative influences on how I see the world was a comic named 2000AD**.
+A weekly British comic which is – against all odds – still in publication today***, having first hit the streets on 26 February 1977.****

-Two quotations from the 2014 2000AD documentary Future Shock describe perfectly the impact of 2000AD:
+Two quotations from the 2014 2000AD documentary Future Shock describe the impact of 2000AD:

 “For a nine-year old boy, it was life-changing.”